Requesting permission for noise pollution for construction and demolition

 Do you disagree with the municipality's decision?
 Then you can file an objection.
 By doing so, you let it be known why you disagree with the decision.
 Other people affected may also object.
 Objection must be made within 6 weeks.

 Did you or someone else object to the municipality's decision?
 Then the municipality will make a new decision.
 Do you disagree with that decision?
 Then you can ask the court whether the municipality has made a good decision.
 This is called 'appeal'.
 Do this within 6 weeks.
-You can only appeal if you have lodged an objection.
+You can only appeal if you have objected.